sriramab/gamamanual/References/PlatformDocumentation/InstallationAndLaunching/Headless.md

 There are two ways to run a GAMA experiment in headless mode: using a dedicated shell script (recommended) or directly from the command line.
 These commands take 2 arguments: an experiment file and an output directory.

 ### Shell Script
 It can be found in the `headless` directory located inside `Gama`.
-Its name is `gamaHeadless.sh` on MacOSX and Linux, and `gamaHeadless.bat` on Windows.
+Its name is `gama-headless.sh` on MacOSX and Linux, and `gama-headless.bat` on Windows.

 ```
- sh gamaHeadless.sh $1 $2
+ sh gama-headless.sh $1 $2
 ```

 * with: